Reading the city

 It is in these areas that urban migrants look for something to hold onto, people of the same origin, the same religion and culture.
 It is from these areas that migrants gradually explore their new city and acquire the necessary knowledge and skills to flourish in it.
 As a result, transition areas are dynamic and possess a huge economic potential.

-While Mr Sennett and Mr Saunders know cities around the world, from Mumbai to San Francisco, Veronique Lamquin, editor of Le Soir's Brussels pages, is at home in Brussels.
-She shares her knowledge with both experts and the public so that we don't talk in general terms but specifically about the case of the city of Brussels.
+While Doug Saunders knows cities around the world, from Mumbai to San Francisco, Veronique Lamquin, editor of Le Soir's Brussels pages, and Kristiaan Borret, Brussels-Capital Region architect, are at home in Brussels.
+They share their knowledge with Doug Saunders and confront their views with the work of Richard Sennett.
+Facts and figures assembled by Brussels Academy will be added to the discussion, so that we don't talk in general terms but specifically about the case of the city of Brussels.

-Richard Sennet and Doug Saunders will sign their books at 21:30 in KVS.
-Books will be for sale at the signing.
+Doug Saunders will sign his book at 21:30 at KVS.
+Copies will be sold on the location.

 Passa Porta, KVS